Applied Economics

 ECON 596.
 Applied Economics Research Seminar.
 3 Credits.

 Seminar course intended to strengthen and further develop essential skills of research and formal presentation (written and oral) for both academic and professional audiences.
 Students will apply these skills to the development of their individual Independent Study or Thesis Project Proposal.
 Enrollment is restricted to MSAE degree students who plan to complete their Independent Study or Thesis in the following academic year.
-Prerequisites: ECON 504, ECON 505, and ECON 506.
+Prerequisite: ECON 504, ECON 505, and ECON 506.
 SS.

 ECON 597.
 Economic Research Internship.
 1-3 Credits.